ducky4life/Ducktube/README.md

 # Ducktube - YouTube Web Downloader

-ducktube is a self-hosted flask YouTube web downloader for both video and audio using yt-dlp.
+ducktube is a self-hosted flask YouTube web downloader for both video and audio using yt-dlp with docker support.

 saved files are available by link and in /downloads on your server.